 Period: 2018 - ...

-The works on the Lys crossing in Menen are on two fronts: on the one hand, the straightening of the Lys itself in the city centre—including new quay walls and a new bridge—and on the other, a new bicycle and pedestrian bridge at the edge of the project area.
+The works on the Lys crossing in Menen are on two fronts: on the one hand the straightening of the Lys itself in the city centre, which includes new quay walls and a new bridge, and on the other a new bicycle and pedestrian bridge in the outskirts of the project area.

-The first step was to carry out a thorough inventory of the entire project area.
-An accessible GIS portal that collected all available information and made it visually available was created and rolled out by SBE during this inventory phase.
-A nautical design was then drawn up, into which the entire nautical zone, (the core zone and the peripheral zone combined), was incorporated.
-Because of the extensiveness of this plan, it had to be coordinated with the French government on the west side and with the narrowing of the profile on the east side.
-Subsequently, a preliminary design was worked out for the entire project area.
-This preliminary design includes the new quay walls, the new central bridge in Rijselstraat, the entire public space in the core zone, the future banks in the periphery zone and the bicycle and pedestrian bridge.
-When drawing up this design, both the new waterway situation and the surrounding quays, bridges and utilities – as well as the impact on the latter – were taken into account.
+Subsequently, a preliminary design was developed for the entire project area.
+This preliminary design includes the new quay walls, the new central bridge in Rijselstraat, the entire public space in the core zone, the future banks in the peripheral zone and the bicycle and pedestrian bridge.
+In drawing up this design, both the new waterway situation and the surrounding quays, bridges and utilities – as well as the impact on the latter – were taken into account.

-In order to enable the straightening of the river Lys and all associated works in the core zone, a considerable number of buildings had to be built.
-The client took the initiative on this before the start of the work.
-The final coordination of these demolition works, the coordination with the other aspects of the project and the drawing up of the demolition specifications are all part of this project.
+In order to make the straightening of the Lys and all the associated works in the central zone possible, a considerable number of buildings will have to be demolished.
+Before the start of the design work, De Vlaamse Waterweg itself had already taken the initiative for the necessary acquisitions and expropriations.
+The co-ordination of the transfer of ownership and the development of the final demolition works are part of this project.

-- the nautical design of the fairway within the entire project area (core zone & peripheral zone);
+- The nautical design of the fairway within the entire project area (central zone & peripheral zone);

-- the preliminary design of the banks within the entire project area (quays in the core zone & banks in the periphery zone);
+- The preliminary design of the banks within the entire project area (quays in the central zone & banks in the peripheral zone);

-- the tender design of the new quay walls in the core zone.
+- The tender design for the new quay walls in the central zone.

-- the follow-up of the works as technical consultant for the client;
+- Monitoring the works as a technical advisor to the client;